benkeen/generatedata/README.md

 Generally the trunk is pretty stable, but it's never guaranteed.
 If you're downloading the code, I'd suggest getting the most recent tag: https://github.com/benkeen/generatedata/releases

+## Requirements
+- PHP 5.3 or later
+- MySQL 4.1.3 or later

 ## How to Install / Documentation

 For the installation instructions, user documentation and developer documentation, check out: